Looking for the best Disney park for teenagers?

 Some of the links in this blog are affiliate links.
 If you click and purchase, we will receive a commission at no extra charge to you.
 We only recommend activities or places we have experienced, and all opinions are our own.

-The decision as to what park is best with your teenager is dependent on how much time you have to spend.
+The decision as to what park is best for your teenager depends on how much time you have to spend.

-If you have limited time: 2-3 days then we definitely recommend Disneyland.
+If you have limited time: 2-3 days then we recommend Disneyland, the Happiest Place on Earth.
 The density of the rides in both parks means that you can easily do a park a day and pretty much ride everything.

 If you have more time, 3+ days, then Disney World could be the better choice.
 One of the great – but also challenging – aspects of Disney World is that they have four parks: Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.